Collaborative Learning via Prediction Consensus: Related work

 \section{Related work}

-\paragraph{Federated learning.} Federated learning is when a central server coordinates local updates to learn a global model.
-FedAvg is a classic algorithm brought up by~\citet{McMahanMRA16}.
-Local nodes upload gradients or model parameters, instead of data itself, thus maintaining a certain level of privacy.
-Follow-up works mainly focus on addressing challenges from non-i.i.d. data~\citep{fed-noniid, li2020federated, karimireddy2021scaffold} and robustness towards byzantine attacks.
-Apart from communicating gradients or model parameters, several works allow the usage of different model architectures by using model distillation~\citep{lin2021ensemble, zhu2021datafree}, reaching an agreement in the representations space~\citep{pmlr-v162-makhija22a} or output space~\citep{abourayya2022aimhi}. \cite{pmlr-v162-makhija22a, abourayya2022aimhi} both use a shared unlabeled dataset, but the agreement comes from naive averaging, which does not take model/data quality into account.
+In classical \emph{federated learning} setting a central server coordinates local updates toward learning a global model.
+Local nodes upload gradients or model parameters, instead of data itself, to maintain a certain level of privacy. \citet{McMahanMRA16} describe the classic FedAvg algorithm.
+Follow-up works predominantly focus on addressing challenges from non-i.i.d.~local data~\citep{fed-noniid, li2020federated, karimireddy2021scaffold} and robustness towards Byzantine attacks~\citep{cao2021fltrust, karimireddy2022byzantinerobust}.
+Apart from communicating gradients or model parameters, several works discuss alternatives to allow for heterogeneous model architectures.
+These methods are based on variants of model distillation~\citep{lin2021ensemble, zhu2021datafree}, reaching an agreement in the representations space~\citep{pmlr-v162-makhija22a} or output space~\citep{abourayya2022aimhi}.
+Similar to our work, both assume access to a shared unlabeled dataset, but they determine agreement on the unlabeled data using naive averaging, while we aim to account for heterogeneity in model and data quality through trust weighting.

-\paragraph{Fully decentralized learning.} Contrast to federated learning, fully decentralized learning setting does not assume the existence of a central server.
-Instead, decentralized schemes such as gossip averaging are used to aggregate local information between agents~\citep{bellet2018personalized,koloskova2021unified}.
-There is no longer a global state of the model as in standard federated learning.
-However, it is possible to ensure that all local models converge to the desired global solution, leading to a gradual consensus among individual models~\citep{kairouz2021advances}.
-Mostly, the consensus means that every node converges to the same model, as in federated learning.
-For instance, \citet{dandi2022dataheterogeneityaware,bars2023topology} optimizes the communication topology to adapt to data heterogeneity but does not offer collaborator selection mechanisms. \citet{bellet2018personalized} allows personalized models on each agent, but assumes given collaborator task-relatedness information, as opposed to learned selection.